How to recycle your computer/s

 How to recycle your computer equipment

-As at July 2011 the Computerbank warehouse is running out of space.
+As at July 2014 the Computerbank warehouse is running out of space.
 We have had to change our minimum specifications for donations.
+Please read carefully below.
+We are getting way too much rubbish dumped on us at this time.

 We need clean, neat, complete computers with these specifications or better.
 LCD screens will only be accepted with computers.

-Laptops: Working Pentium M or better.
-Core 2 Duo preferred, PM is getting old.
+Laptops: Working dual core or better.
+Core 2 Duo preferred, PM is getting old so is subject to a $5.50 fee.
 Please remove any passwords (BIOS locks) on donated laptops.
-If password locks are not removed, we have to charge a fee of $5.50.
+If password locks are not removed, or if the laptop is not working or missing parts, we may have to charge a fee of $5.50.

 LCD monitors: Working 17" or larger accepted only with a computer.
 One LCD per computer.
 We have too many LCD screens, please do not bring them in on their own!
 A fee of $5.50 each will apply.
-All 15" LCD will incur fees.
+All 15" LCD will incur fees, no one wants these.

 Hard Drives: All types.